drjoschua/nr-litteratur/UU-STAT.md

 The United States Census Bureau (USBC) (2012) indicate in 2010 the percentage of people with disabilities to about 19%, 12% with severe disability and 4% needing assistance.
 They show that disabilities increase with age, as do severe disabilities and the need for personal assistance.
-They point out that the aging of the baby/boomer cohort meat that a greater proportion of the population grew older and therefore in a group with higher risks of disability.
+They point out that the aging of the baby-boomer cohort meat that a greater proportion of the population grew older and therefore in a group with higher risks of disability.
 They show differences in disability prevalence (any) depending on race:
 Asians having the lowest rate (15%), Hispanics (18%), non-Hispanic Whites (18%) and Blacks (22%) - all numbers are age-adjusted.
 The same ranking is valid for severe disability and needs assistance.